TraceFlow/myFirstGit/readme.txt

 444444444444
 555555555555
 666666666666
-Creating a new branch is quick AND simple;
+Creating a new branch is a quick AND simple;
 Creating a new test brach dev for add merger;